smjonas/live-command.nvim/README.md

 The easiest way to create previewable commands in Neovim.
 Preview macros, the `:norm` command & more!

-> :warning: This plugin is still in development.
-Make sure to watch this project on GitHub to
+> :warning: This plugin is still in development and breaking changes may occur without prior announcement.
+> I will also reserve the right to force-push to the main branch which may prevent you from being able to
+> pull the recent changes depending on your plugin manager.
-> be notified when it's released!
+> Make sure to watch this project on GitHub to be notified when it's released!

 ## :sparkles: Features
 - View the effects of any command on your buffer contents in real-time.